Michael4170/PVEF-Core/Mission-Making.md

 | `m_iMaxClusterSize` | 2 | stops greedy clustering chaining across a dense map |
 | `m_fMinSeparation` | 600 | keep separate objectives at least this far apart |

-Retake objectives (§6) sit outside all of these: they do not count toward `m_iActiveObjectives` and do not wait for `m_fRefillDelaySec`.
+Retake objectives (see Counter-attacks) sit outside all of these: they do not count toward `m_iActiveObjectives` and do not wait for `m_fRefillDelaySec`.

 **Objective count follows map size and travel time, not the default.** PVEF Arland runs `m_iActiveObjectives 1` — deliberately, because a 4 km island with two objectives open gives no travel and no front.
 Everon-scale maps want 2 or 3.
-The shipped default of 2 is the normal case; small islands are the exception. **Copying Arland's game mode entity brings the 1 with it** (§1b).
+The shipped default of 2 is the normal case; small islands are the exception. **Copying Arland's game mode entity brings the 1 with it.**

 `m_fRefillDelaySec 60` is the tested value.
 Longer delays leave players with nothing to do between objectives.